How a hairdresser ended up a medical editor

 What a medical editor does

 The terms copyeditor and proofreader are often used interchangeably, but they describe different stages of editing.
-In practice, many clients – particularly in medical and medico-legal fields – need a blend of both.
+In practice, many clients – particularly in medical and medico-legal fields – want a blend of both.
 A document described as a 'proofread' may still require structural or clarity-focused editing.

-For that reason, I describe my role simply as medical editor: someone who refines medical documents to improve clarity, consistency and presentation, while preserving the author’s intended meaning and ensuring suitability for the target audience.
+For that reason, I describe my role simply as 'medical editor': someone who refines medical documents to improve clarity, consistency and presentation, while preserving the author’s intended meaning and ensuring suitability for the target audience.

 Building a right foundation